Financial Statement Audit: Tips & Insights on Tackling Your ...

 ESG Sets You Up for Long-Term Success

-Embracing ESG is less an entirely new skillset – though it may be this in part – and more a new mindset.
+Embracing ESG is less an entirely new skillset – though it may be in part – and more a new mindset.
 It requires looking at your operations and decision-making process through an additional lens, one that accounts for sources of existential risk that might have been no more than an afterthought just a decade ago.

-It’s the same type of perspective you occupy when building out an ERM framework – a robust ERM program often being a part of a company’s focus on governance as well – identifying and accounting for risk that, without sufficient preparation and an eye down the road, could very well blindside your entire organization.
+It’s the same type of perspective you occupy when building out an ERM framework – a robust ERM program is often part of a company’s focus on governance as well – by identifying and accounting for risk that, without sufficient preparation and an eye down the road, could very well blindside your entire organization.
 As an example, would your people and enterprise have fared better through the coronavirus pandemic if you had implemented a sound business continuity strategy ahead of time?
 Probably.

 In fact, you could have leveraged that strategy – and resulting preparedness – as a source of significant value, helping you establish a distinct competitive advantage while your competitors scrambled to keep the ship afloat.
-The same notion applies to an effective ESG strategy, providing the tools and framework you need to address similarly existential risks.
+The same notion applies to an effective ESG strategy, providing the tools and reporting framework you need to address similarly existential ESG risks.

 Therefore, like ERM and an external shock to your corporate system like a pandemic, a sound ESG strategy identifies environmental, social, and governance-related risks, and, just as importantly, establishes a game plan for you to follow.
 In this sense, ESG is another possible source of significant value for your company, especially relative to the rest of the market.